LArchaon/whfb-characters/Isaak.md

 Night Vision        |
 Linguist            | You gain a +10% bonus on all Read/Write and Speak Language Skill Tests Super Numerate      | You gain a +10% bonus on Gamble and Navigation Skill Tests, and a +20% bonus on Perception Skill Tests that involve estimation.
-Very Strong         | You gain a permanent +5% bonus to your Strength Public Speaking     | You can affect 10 times the normal number of people when using the Charm skill.
+Public Speaking     | You can affect 10 times the normal number of people when using the Charm skill.

 ### Skills